jlothringer/exocomp/docs/index.rst

 `Link to the code <https://github.com/jlothringer/exocomp>`__.

-We also have compiled the `ExoComp Table <https://jlothringer.github.io/LExACoM_MRT_Accepted.txt>`__, which lists metallicity, C/O, and refractory-to-volatile measurements from retrievals of exoplanets from direct, eclipse, and transmission spectroscopy.
+We also have compiled `The Library of Exoplanet Atmospheric Composition Measurements (LExACoM) Table <https://jlothringer.github.io/LExACoM_MRT_Accepted.txt>`__, which lists metallicity, C/O, and refractory-to-volatile measurements from retrievals of exoplanets from direct, eclipse, and transmission spectroscopy.

 .. toctree::
    :maxdepth: 1